pacifiquem/node-async-handler/CONTRIBUTING.md

 ## License

-By contributing to asyncaid, you agree that your contributions will be licensed under the MIT License.
-Please refer to the [LICENSE](https://github.com/pacifiquem/asyncaid/blob/main/LICENSE) file for details.
+By contributing to node-async-handler, you agree that your contributions will be licensed under the MIT License.
+Please refer to the [LICENSE](https://github.com/pacifiquem/node-async-handler/blob/main/LICENSE) file for details.